ntlinh16/cloudal/examples/experiment/elmerfs_g5k/README.md

 ## Introduction

-The steps of this experiment follows the general experiment flowchart of cloudal [here](https://github.com/ntlinh16/cloudal/blob/master/docs/technical_detail.md#an-experiment-workflow-with-cloudal).
+The steps of this experiment follow [the general experiment flowchart of cloudal](https://github.com/ntlinh16/cloudal/blob/master/docs/technical_detail.md#an-experiment-workflow-with-cloudal).

 The `create_combs_queue()` function is not called because the parameters are not designed yet.

-The `setup_env()` function (1) makes a reservation for the required infrastructure; and then (2) configuring these hosts by: deploys a Kubernetes cluster to manage a AntidoteDB cluster and installs elmerfs is deploy on hosts which connect to AntidoteDB cluster.
+The `setup_env()` function (1) makes a reservation for the required infrastructure; and then (2) configuring these hosts by: deploys a Kubernetes cluster to manage a AntidoteDB cluster; elmerfs is deploy on hosts which run AntidoteDB instances.

 The `run_workflow()` is not designed yet.